kubicorn/kubicorn/docs/docs_old/google/walkthrough.md

 #### Creating

 You will need to create a project in you google cloud account.
 This project will get a projectid, something like kubicorn-132742.
-When using Google Cloud Compute Engine the `kubicorn` name, the `cloudid` argument, and the project ID need to be the same value.
-Now execute the following command:
+Now execute the following command to create a cluster with name `myfirstk8s`:

 ```
-$ kubicorn create --name kubicorn-132742 --profile google --cloudid kubicorn-132742
+$ kubicorn create myfirstk8s --cloudid kubicorn-132742 --profile google
 ```

 Verify that `kubicorn create` did a good job by executing: